-In offering a reformulation of the idea of substantive conservative value we draw on many aspects of Cohen's discussion, but we also seek to avoid some of the difficulties noted above.
-We should also stress that we offer this reformulation as a purely analytic contribution.
-Unlike Cohen, we do not advocate this form of conservatism; we simply offer it as a plausible and relatively general formulation of nominal conservatism.

-We begin, with Cohen, by recognizing that conservatives of this type are necessarily pluralists; in Cohen's terms, as a minimum, they recognize both basic value and particular value.
-But unlike Cohen, we offer a structure that is compatible with non-utilitarian pluralist value aggregation, while still maintaining a clear distinction between the conservative and the non-conservative.
+In offering a reformulation of the idea of a substantive nominal conservative value we draw on many aspects of Cohen's discussion, but we also seek to avoid some of the difficulties noted above.
+We begin, with Cohen, by recognizing that conservatives of this nominal type are necessarily pluralists; in Cohen's terms, as a minimum, they recognize both BV and PV.
+But unlike Cohen, we offer a structure that is compatible with (but does not require) non-utilitarian pluralist value aggregation, while still maintaining a clear distinction between the conservative and the non-conservative.
 This is achieved by introducing the idea of a 'state-relative value' or 'state-relative reason'.
-Just as an agent-relative value or reason is one that applies from the perspective of a specific agent, so a state-relative value or reason recognizes a specific state of affairs as the status quo so that the evaluation is conditional on that status quo.
+Just as an agent-relative value or reason is one that applies from the perspective of a specific agent, so a state-relative value or reason recognizes a specific state of affairs as the status quo and makes evaluation conditional on that status quo.
 The recognition of state-relative values or reasons is then capable of grounding a conservative status quo bias.

-First, consider the standard notion of pluralist valuation, which Cohen would identify as basic value.
-In comparing two states of affairs, A and B, we apply some valuation function V(.) which appropriately aggregates the various types of value (aesthetic, prudential, moral or whatever they may be) and incorporates whatever patterns of weights or lexical priorities is appropriate.
-In this way, V(.) represents all-things-considered value without recognizing any particular status quo.
-We may then compare the (basic) value of the two states by comparing V(A) and V(B).
-We shall assume that this comparison is correlated with a reason for action insofar as V(A) > V(B) is correlated with us having a reason to bring about state A when faced with a choice between A and B.23 Notice that this standard evaluation procedure is intended to be impartial or neutral, so that it will reveal which, if either, of the two states is the more valuable regardless of which, if either, of the two states happens to be the status quo.
+First, consider the standard notion of pluralist valuation.
+In comparing two states of affairs, A and B, we apply some basic valuation function V(.) which appropriately aggregates the various types of value (aesthetic, prudential, moral or whatever they may be) and incorporates whatever patterns of weights or lexical priorities is appropriate.
+In this way V(.) represents what Cohen might term the full basic value, BV, of each state.
+We may then compare the basic value of the two states by comparing V(A) and V(B).
+We shall assume that this comparison is correlated with a reason for action insofar as V(A) > V(B) is correlated with us having a reason to bring about (or conserve) state A when faced with a choice between A and B. Notice that this standard evaluation procedure is intended to be impartial or state-neutral, so that it will reveal which, if either, of the two states is the more valuable regardless of which, if either, of the two states happens to be the status quo.

-Now consider valuing A and B recognizing that A is, as a matter of fact, the status quo.
-This involves acknowledging that some additional value may attach to some characteristics of A or B (such as the recognition of the particular value of certain bearers of basic value).
-Such a state-relative value might be written $V|A(.)$ where this is intended to be read as 'the all-things-considered value of (.) conditional on recognizing A as the status quo'.
+Now consider valuing A and B while recognizing that A is, as a matter of fact, the status quo - the actually existing state of affairs at the relevant moment in time.
+With Cohen, we suggest that this involves acknowledging that some additional value may attach to at least some characteristics of A (such as the recognition of the PV of certain bearers of BV that are present in state A).
+Such a state-relative value might be written $V|A(.)$ where this is intended to be read as 'the all-things-considered value of (.) conditional on recognizing A as the current status quo'.

-To illustrate, we can return to the Cohen's example of Kenora College.
-Identify the status quo as the case in which Kenora is entirely undergraduate (UG) and the alternative as the postgraduate option (PG), then the example assumes that:
+To illustrate, we can return to Cohen's example of Kenora College.
+Identify the status quo as a point in time at which Kenora is entirely undergraduate (UG) and the alternative as the postgraduate option (PG), then the example assumes that: